liolok/blog-hexo/source/_posts/2019-12-en/Run-a-Mastodon-Server-on-Arch-Linux-VPS.md

 date: 2019-12-08 22:00:00
 ---

+## Mastodon?

+Short story: open-source self-hosted Twitter.
+So why not Twitter?
+Well Mastodon should be more private and under my own control.

+## VPS Requirement

-I'm using one-year free trial of AWS, , there are [Arch Linux AMIs][archlinux_ami] according to [ArchWiki][arch_wiki], which peopel can directly launch.
+I'm using one-year free trial of AWS, there are [Arch Linux AMIs][archlinux_ami] according to [ArchWiki][arch_wiki], which peopel can directly launch EC2 instances.

-Basically a VPS that one can install Arch Linux on it is enough.
+Basically a VPS that one can install Arch Linux on it is enough; Hardware resource requirement depends on user amount, in my case, a free trial VPS should be enough.

 [arch_wiki]: https://wiki.archlinux.org/index.php/Arch_Linux_AMIs_for_Amazon_Web_Services "Arch Linux AMIs for Amazon Web Services - ArchWiki"
 [archlinux_ami]: https://www.uplinklabs.net/projects/arch-linux-on-ec2/ "Uplink Laboratories"